nih-cfde/training-and-engagement/hackmd/UNIX.md

 :::

+## 3. Read

-## 3. Reading files with `head`, `tail`, `cat`, and `less`
+### `head`, `tail`, `cat`, and `less`

-Now that we know what files exist on our computer, it is time to look at the contents of the file.
+Now that we know what files exist on our computer, it's time to look at the contents of the file.
 There are multiple ways to look at the contents of a file.

-The `cat` command prints the entirety of a file to the stdout of our computer. `head` prints, by default the first 10 lines of a file, and `tail` prints the last 10 lines of a file by default.
+The `cat` command prints the entirety of a file to the stdout of our computer.
+We can scroll through files using the `less` command.
+Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default, the first 10 lines of a file and `tail` prints the last 10 lines.

-The `less` command provides a safe way of looking at the contents of a file without the ability to change it.
-Use the up and down arrows to scroll through the file.
-Type `q` to exit the lesson program

 All four of the commands use the same syntax: